Reduce waste Measures against waste

 Waste as a raw material

-• 27.3% is reusable waste (swarfs, solid waste, etc.) that EVVA also reuses 100%, which is why we refer to it as “valuable material” rather than “waste”,
+• 28.6% is reusable waste (swarfs, solid waste, etc.).
+EVVA recycles 100% of the metal shavings!
+Which is why we refer to it as “valuable material” rather than “waste”,

 • The input/output analyses in the Recycling & Resources Overview includes waste data